Cricket Chirper - Laughing Locust

 Hold the two ends of the dowel rod and rub the two stick together creating a chirping noise!

-Beaded Snake Pull Toy
+Beaded Serpent/Snake Craft/Pull Toy

 I normally have the children make this craft when I teach on Adam and Eve or a Western themed VBS.
 What ideas can you come up with?
 Comment below!